Setting Up An Offer In Compromise To Address Unpaid Taxes

 Contact Our Firm

-If you owe money to the IRS and need a tax attorney to develop and implement the right action plan for you, call Robert T. Leonard directly at the Law Offices of Robert T. Leonard at 818-224-7935 or toll free at 888-408-9486, or fill out the online form on this website for a free, confidential, initial case consultation.
+If you owe money to the IRS and need a tax attorney to develop and implement the right action plan for you, call Robert T. Leonard directly at the Law Offices of Robert T. Leonard at 818-485-2115, or fill out the online form on this website for a free, confidential, initial case consultation.
 We will review your case and your options with their respective benefits and drawbacks, and any alternatives to the legal process that you may have.
-My office accepts Visa, MasterCard, American Express and Discover as payment
+My office accepts Visa, MasterCard, American Express and Discover as payment.
+Based in Woodland Hills, I represent individuals and businesses in Orange, Ventura, San Bernardino, and Riverside counties, as well as other communities across the country.

 Hi, I’m Robert Leonard, tax attorney specializing in tax litigation and tax controversy matters.
 The IRS has a program known as an offer in compromise which is specifically designed for financially distressed taxpayers who negotiate their debt including interest and penalties for a lump sum payment which is less then the total amount owed.
 Now some tax resolution companies advertise this as a new program, but it’s not.
 I’ve been successfully negotiating these offers for years.
 The offering compromise is a lengthy process and a lot of work and there is no guarantee that the IRS will accept the amount offered.
 However, I found success with this program for the following four reasons: